Medication and Recovery

 Can Medication and Recovery Coexist?

 It is not necessary to come off medications before beginning the recovery journey.
 We have more than enough symptoms to practice on.
-I don’t believe we can recover 100% until we have come off anxiety medications, but we can get a long way towards recovery while on medication.
+I don’t believe we can recover 100% until we have come off anxiety medications.
+But we can get a long way towards recovery while on medication.

-As we recover, it will become very obvious when we are ready to reduce or come off our medication.
+As we recover, it will become obvious when we are ready to reduce or come off our medication.
 Our readiness to do so will happen naturally as we become less sensitized.

 I continued taking the tranquilizers my doctor had prescribed for me for quite a while on my recovery journey.
 It wasn’t until my symptoms began to reduce in quantity and intensity that I looked to reduce my medication dosage, and as I continued to recover, I gradually weaned off them completely.